Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Implementation

 \section{Implementation}

-We developed a prototype that enforces hybrid declarative constraints via CEP rules.\footnote{See \url{https://github.com/LeoPoss/quarkusCEP/tree/STL} for the code repository.} In contrast to existing approaches, where constraint conditions are purely discrete (e.g., the occurrence of an activity), hybrid constraints may involve continuous predicates evaluated over time windows.
+We developed a prototype that enforces hybrid declarative constraints via CEP rules.\footnote{See \url{https://github.com/LeoPoss/quarkusCEP/tree/STL_clean} for the code repository and a short guided introduction at \url{https://youtu.be/7FwQxgyozcM}.} In contrast to existing approaches, where constraint conditions are purely discrete (e.g., the occurrence of an activity), hybrid constraints may involve continuous predicates evaluated over time windows.
 Our architecture is implemented as a layered, event-driven runtime built on top of the Esper CEP engine.
-Esper provides a high-performance environment for evaluating continuous queries over streaming data using its Event Processing Language (EPL), which is well suited for operationalizing declarative process semantics.
-The architecture follows the three-layer model introduced earlier, the \textit{Atomic Event Detection Layer} (\textbf{L1}), the \textit{Constraint-Level Pattern Matching Layer} (\textbf{L2}), and the \textit{Process-Level State Management Layer} (\textbf{L3}), each mapping naturally to Esper constructs such as event types, queries, pattern statements, and subscribers.
+Esper provides a high-performance environment for evaluating continuous queries over streaming data using its Event Processing Language (EPL), which is well-suited for operationalizing declarative process semantics.

 \textbf{L1: Atomic Event Detection.} This layer ingests and normalizes runtime data into typed event streams.
 Both discrete atomic events and continuous signals are represented using the \texttt{GenericEvent} class, which contains an \texttt{eventType} and a payload map specifying the type (Signal/Task) and either the measured value (e.g., \texttt{temp=100}) or task-related metadata (e.g., \texttt{userId=3}).
 The final step in \textbf{L1} transforms these raw events into semantic atomic events in a unified \texttt{constraintStatus} stream, which serves as the input for \textbf{L2} and contains all activations and targets relevant for constraint monitoring, as shown in \cref{lst:l1}.
 The \texttt{constraintStatus} stream is instantiated upon the first insertion and stores the event ID, the constraint name, the event type (\texttt{ACTIVATION} or \texttt{TARGET}), a timestamp, and the payload used for correlation at \textbf{L2}.